akshad110/campus-eats/README.md

 ## ⭐ Overview

 **Campus Eats** is a takeaway-focused food ordering platform designed for college campuses.
-To avoid heavy rush and overcrowding, the system uses a **Dynamic Token System** that assigns a unique token to each order.
+To avoid heavy rush and overcrowding, the system uses a **Dynamic Token System** that assigns a unique token to every order.
+Users can track their token in real-time and pick up food only when their turn arrives — reducing queues and crowding.

 🔗 **Live Preview:** https://takeaway-7f04.onrender.com
 🔗 **Repository:** https://github.com/akshad110/campus-eats